BBC iPlayer Seven Worlds One Planet Stream

 Each of the episodes will focus on a different continent and feature a series of ‘animal dramas’ from each one.
 The first show is focused on the Antarctica which is described as the coldest and windiest continent.

 Planet Earth Series – BBC iPlayer

 Creating these shows takes an incredible amount of time and effort and perhaps illustrates why the BBC excels.
 The series took over four years to shoot, that’s nearly 1800 filming days which probably dwarfs the vast majority of TV and many blockbusters too!
 More than 1500 people were employed to bring us this series and the filming took place in over 41 countries.

 The official episode synopsis is as follows –

 “Penguin chicks run the gauntlet of orca and leopard seals, colourful starfish and gigantic worms carpet the seabed whilst on the surface – one of the world’s greatest feeding spectacles.”

-If you like documentaries and nature programmes there’s little doubt that it will be world class.
-There’s hardly any organisations who are able to put these sort of resources into creating such a documentary.
-Plus the skill and experience of the BBC in creating these programmes is unsurpassed without any doubt what so ever.
+If you like documentaries and nature programmes, there’s little doubt that it will be world class.
+There are hardly any organisations who are able to put these sorts of resources into creating such a documentary.
+Plus, the skill and experience of the BBC in creating these programmes is unsurpassed without any doubt whatsoever.